Course Content

 This module aims to provide an insight into the implementation of data security in computer systems and to encourage students to appreciate the practical and theoretical management principles associated with information security.

-- Technology Dissertation (40 credits)
+Technology Dissertation (40 credits)

-The aim of the technology project is for the student to apply knowledge, skills and techniques developed during directed and independent study to solve a real world technology related project.
+The aim of the technology project is for the student to apply knowledge, skills and techniques developed during directed and independent study to solve a real-world technology related project.
 The technology project may take the form of an in-depth research project or the development of a computer system.

 To obtain an MSc degree, you must follow and successfully complete a total of 180 credits.
 PgC (60 credits) and PgD (120 credits) may be awarded as standalone or exit awards.

-A range of teaching methods are used in the new Cardiff School of Technologies, including lectures, practical workshops, tutorials, seminars and real-world case studies, all supported by online learning via Moodle.
-With a student-centred approach, the School operates an open door policy to staff and all students will be assigned a personal tutor.
+A range of teaching methods are used in the Cardiff School of Technologies, including lectures, practical workshops, tutorials, seminars and real-world case studies, all supported by online learning via Moodle.
+With a student-centred approach, the School operates an open-door policy to staff to support students, along with support from our careers team and academic skills.

-Lectures are a major part of the teaching strategy for the programme.
-Lectures are an effective way of delivering core material and establishing a framework for a module against which other material can be set.
+Studios are a major part of the teaching strategy for the programme.
+Studios are an interactive and effective way of delivering core material and establishing a framework for a module against which other material can be set.

-Practical Workshops
+Workshops

+Workshops involve a student or students working more actively to understand the topic of study.
+This can include strategies such as presenting previously prepared work to peers and a lecturer.
 In these classes students are able to practise and refine their skills in a supportive environment where they can receive feedback from a member of academic staff.
 Practical workshops represent a valuable transition between theory and the workplace.

 Case Studies